QuentinRa/blog.quentinra.dev/special/cesim/index.md

 6. 9/20
 7. 8/20 (Last)

-**You are losing 2 points on the final grade, if you end up in bankrupt** (debt $\ge$ 100%).
+**You are losing 2 points on the final grade if you end up in bankrupt** (debt $\ge$ 100%).

 *Please take note that this course is testing your luck,